-Alison's life was nearly cut short during a horrific bus accident on a remote jungle road in Laos.
-Wright’s memoir, Learning to Breathe; One Woman's Journey of Spirit and Survival
+Alison's life was nearly cut short during a devastating bus accident on a remote jungle road in Laos.
+Her best-selling memoir, Learning to Breathe; One Woman's Journey of Spirit and Survival

 , chronicles her inspirational story of survival, the years of rehabilitation and her ongoing determination to recover and continue traveling the world as an intrepid visual storyteller.
 This experience while working in post disaster/conflict areas inspired her to establish a foundation called Faces of Hope

 (facesofhope.org); a non-profit that globally supports women and children's rights by creating visual awareness and donating directly to grass-roots organizations that help sustain them through education and healthcare.